 One way to protect yourself is to use a set of devices that contain infrared or MEMS-sensors, which are designed to detect particular VOCs, such as formaldehyde.
 However, this is not the best option due to their high-cost and cross-sensitivity (an ammonia sensor may also react to ethanol, hydrogen, or isobutane).
 After all, which specific substance has been released is less important than whether its harmful and we can find its source.
 This is why a second approach may be better: the use of sensors that detect a grouping of a wide range of VOCs.
 This method (known as TVOC) is more effective as it includes all harmful compounds rather than focusing on a single one.

-Atmotube PRO implements the TVOC approach.
+Atmotube PRO portable air quality monitor implements the TVOC approach.
 Each device includes a fully functional weather station and self-calibrated TVOC sensor, which allows you to take measurements in real-time and alert you immediately to harmful changes in air quality.